The ecliptic is the sun’s path in our sky

 One thing to remember, though.
 The sun’s path is high in summer and low in winter.
 So the location of the ecliptic in your sky shifts a bit, seasonally.
 Also, the angle of the ecliptic and how it connects to our horizon is different in spring and fall and in the evening versus the morning.
 See the charts below.

 If the word ecliptic sounds familiar, you’re right.
-It’s from the same root as the word eclipse, from the Latin and Greek meaning to “fail to appear” or “to be hidden.”
-This is because the moon hides the sun during an eclipse.
-The ecliptic got its name because the ancients saw that solar eclipses happen when the moon crosses the ecliptic during the new moon phase.
+That’s because it’s from the same root as the word eclipse, from the Latin and Greek meaning to “fail to appear” or “to be hidden.”
+Of course, the moon hides the sun during an eclipse.
+So the ecliptic got its name because the ancients saw that solar eclipses happen when the moon crosses the ecliptic during the new moon phase.

 Later, astronomers gave the name node to the places where the moon crosses the ecliptic.
 If the moon traveled exactly on the ecliptic, and the other planets did, too, the moon would occult, or block out, all the planets and the sun every orbit.
 We’d have lunar and solar eclipses every month!

 Watch the sky

 If you’re able, keep an eye on the sun, the moon and the planets for a while.
 Watch for a few days, a few weeks, months, years, even.
 You’ll begin to get a feel for the ecliptic in your sky.
 You’ll notice the planets, sun and moon are always on or near the ecliptic, and you can use this line across your sky to help you find your way around, making your way between the constellations and stars.
 You’ll notice the sun’s path – the ecliptic – higher in the sky during the summer months and lower during the winter.